BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Two roads diverged in a wood, and I took the one less traveled by, and that has made all the difference. – Robert Frost
+ The more we value things, the less we value ourselves.   – Bruce Lee